Jean's Bible Study Topics of the New Testament

 Mat 16-22,23

-· (178j) Works of the devil Ø The religion of witchcraft Ø Hypocrisy of the church is rebuked Ø Jesus rebukes His disciples -- These verses go with verses 5-12
+(178j) Works of the devil >> The religion of witchcraft >> Hypocrisy of the Church is rebuked >> Jesus rebuked His disciples -- These verses go with verses 5-12

 Mat 16-23

-· (79b) Thy kingdom come Ø Renewing your mind Ø Satan will control your mind if you don’t
+(79b) Thy kingdom come >> Renewing your mind >> Satan will control your mind if you don’t

-· (94p) Thy kingdom come Ø Perspective Ø False perspective in the church -- Although the disciples were wild about Jesus, they still didn't have a clue about what He came here to do.
-They all had visions of Him taking over the religious institutions of their time, and ultimately the Roman Empire and becoming King of the nations as the prophesied Messiah, of which Israel would be the center, and all the nations would come and worship Him.
-In return, all good things would emanate through Him to the rest of the world, and everyone would live in peace and prosperity for ever.
-Where would that put the disciples who were closest to Christ?
-Right up at the top, wouldn't it?
-Know we know why it was so fun and easy to believe that whole scenario; they were looking at being top governors of a new, world empire.
-No wonder the disciples never understood Jesus' plan until after the resurrection; they didn't want to let go of the dream, until Jesus gave them a better one, the real one.
-Although they had to suffer (many of them died as martyrs), it was still a better dream than being top ranking officials of a world empire!
-Why?
-Because their status was transferred to a better world in heaven.
-All they had to accept was their dream deferred until a time set by the Father before they should enter His glory.
+(94p) Thy kingdom come >> Perspective >> False perspective in the Church -- Although the disciples were wild about Jesus, they still didn't have a clue about what He came to do.
+They all had visions of Him taking over the religious institutions of their time, and ultimately the Roman Empire and becoming King of the nations as prophesied in the Old Testament, of which Israel would be the center, and all the nations would come and worship their Messiah.
+In return, all good things would emanate through Him to the rest of the world, and everyone would live in peace and prosperity for a thousand years.
+That would put the disciples right at the top next to Him.
+It was so fun and easy to believe in Jesus that way; they were looking at being top governors of a new world empire.
+No wonder the disciples never understood Jesus' plan until after the resurrection; they didn't want to let go of their dream until Jesus gave them a better one.
+Although they had to suffer (most of them died as martyrs), it was still better than their hope of ruling next to Jesus, why?
+Their dream was deferred to a time set by the Father to become top-ranking officials of a kingdom after they had inherited a resurrected body that can never get sick, feel pain or die.
+See also: See also: Slowness of heart; 247j / Millennium (Expecting the Kingdom of God to appear immediately); Mat 17,15-18; 198j

-· (247a) God’s Interests (Key verse)
+(247a) God’s Interests (Key verse)

 Mat 16,24-26

-· (56g) Paradox Ø Opposites Ø Seek God’s life by subduing your flesh
+(56g) Paradox >> Opposites >> Seek God’s life by subduing your flesh

 Mat 16-24

-· (5h) Responsibility Ø Discipleship tested Ø God tests your loyalty Ø Your commitment to follow Jesus
+(5h) Responsibility >> Discipleship tested >> God tests your loyalty >> Your commitment to follow Jesus -- For commentary see: Mk 8-34

 Mat 16,25-28